pavithrakamath/databricks-agent/README.md

-# Databricks LangGraph Agent
+# LangGraph Agent with Human-in-the-Loop

-A Databricks LangGraph agent built with LangChain components and MLflow integration, featuring tool calling capabilities for data science tasks.
+A flexible LangGraph agent built with LangChain components, featuring:
+- **Multi-provider LLM support** (Databricks, OpenAI, Azure OpenAI, Anthropic, Ollama)
+- **Human-in-the-loop middleware** for tool approval and answer verification
+- **MLflow integration** for deployment (optional)
+- **Modular architecture** for easy maintenance and extension
+- **Environment-agnostic** - runs in Databricks or standalone mode

 ## Setup